South Asian Culture

 - The culture of the South Asian diaspora

-This course is core for students taking BA South Asian Studies and BA South Asian Studies and ...
+This module is core for students taking BA South Asian Studies and BA South Asian Studies and ...

-This course is compulsory for students taking BA Hindi/Nepali/Sanskrit/Urdu and ...
+This module is compulsory for students taking BA Hindi/Nepali/Sanskrit/Urdu and ...

 South Asian Culture readings are posted on Moodle.